The Leiston Surgery is open from 8.00am to 6.30pm weekdays for you to make an appointment with the Nurse, Health Care Assistant, Physiotherapist etc.

 In a serious emergency call 999 or go straight the nearest A&E department.
-If you become ill after this time you should contact the surgery and speak to the receptionist explaining the nature of the emergency.
-You may then need to speak to a nurse who will triage the call and then offer you an emergency appointment with the doctor if appropriate.
+If you become ill after 4.00pm you should contact the surgery and speak to the receptionist explaining the nature of the emergency.
+You may then be added to the emergency call back list, a doctor will call you and may offer you an emergency appointment if appropriate.
 Emergency appointments are not for repeat prescriptions, on-going conditions or the issuing of sick notes.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.